Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 • **Regulatory Compliance**: As PropTech applications become more sophisticated and handle more sensitive information, ensuring compliance with regulations such as GDPR becomes increasingly important and complex.

 This dissertation contributes by bridging that gap, applying state-of-the-art RAG techniques to a PropTech use case with a regional focus (Greater Manchester) and incorporating comprehensive data integration across multiple domains including property, crime, education, and legal frameworks.

+Our implementation successfully demonstrates these advanced PropTech capabilities through a production-ready conversational AI system that integrates multiple data sources, provides contextual understanding, and maintains conversational state across extended dialogues.
+The system's ability to handle complex, multi-faceted real estate queries validates the theoretical foundations established in the literature.

 2.7 Ethics, Privacy, and Regulatory Compliance in Conversational AI